 Polkadot is one of the newer cryptocurrencies that has been gaining popularity, due to it's decentralised platform that enables seamless communication between different blockchains.

-Read on to learn everything you need to know to get started with trading Polkadot, from it's history, advantages and disadvantages, to how you can buy and trade it using crypto CFDs.
+Read on to learn everything investors need to know about Poldakot to get started with trading and investing in cryptocurrency DOT.

 Polkadot, sometimes referred to as “the internet of blockchains", is a blockchain platform that allows for the communication and transfer of value (data, tokens, etc) across independent blockchains.